feathersjs-ecosystem/feathers-sync/README.md

 });
 ```

-Note that you will likely need to do this on your `/authentication` service as its create method is called frequently whenever you authenticate, including find and get requests.

 ## Adapters

 `feathers-sync` can be initialized either by specifying the type of adapter through the `uri` (e.g. `redis://localhost:6379`) or using e.g. `sync.redis` directly: